Well hey there. It’s been awhile.

 My lack of blogging in 2017 should not be interpreted as neglect for skincare and beauty.
 In fact, one of the reasons I disappeared from blogging is because I began working in the beauty industry!
 On top of this huge (and exhilarating!) career change, I was also struggling with mysterious health issues that took the year to unravel, so on top of being busier than usual, I wasn’t really feeling too hot, either.

 My makeup habits changed a little bit this year.
-Since my days at my new job start much earlier than I was used to, 2017 was all about holding tight to staples that I knew wouldn’t let me down.
+Because my day-to-day routine started much earlier in the morning in 2017, I relied heavily on staples I’d been using for years.
 But 2017 was also a big year for beauty in Canada – Pixi came to Shoppers Drug Mart, IT Cosmetics came to Sephora Canada, and Glossier finally made its way across the border as well (with both its ecommerce site and the pop-up showroom in Toronto in the summer).
 I feel especially thrilled about these newcomers because so many of their products have become must-haves for me – I love that I can get them easily this side of the border.

 Here I break down my skincare and makeup favourites of 2017 by category.
 What were you loving this year?